 HOST (optional): if an external application server is used instead of the web server integrated in FirstSpirit, the host name or IP address of the FirstSpirit Server is entered here.
-Servlets on the external application server connect to the SOCKET PORT of the FirstSpirit Server at this address.
+Servlets on the external application server connect to the SOCKET\PORT of the FirstSpirit Server at this address.
 This parameter is entered automatically in the web.xml file of the FirstSpirit servlet during startup.

-- HTTP\PORT: HTTP port of the FirstSpirit server (required for standard communication between the FirstSpirit client and FirstSpirit server). - URL (optional): the URL specified here for the FirstSpirit server start page is entered for automatically sent e-mail messages containing a URL when the client is started.
-These types of e-mail messages are sent within defined workflows, such as in the case of status changes.
-The URL specified here is also taken into account when using the "Copy FirstSpirit address" function in JavaClient ("Extras" menu).
+HTTP\PORT: HTTP port of the FirstSpirit server (required for standard communication between the FirstSpirit client and FirstSpirit server).

+URL (optional): the URL specified here for the FirstSpirit server start page is used at different places, for example

+- in automatically sent e-mail messages containing a URL when the client is started.
+These types of e-mail messages are sent within defined workflows, such as in the case of status changes. - when using the "Copy FirstSpirit address" function in SiteArchitect ("Extras" menu). - for determining a reference within a FS BUTTON input component. - when switching from one web application to another (for example from fs5root in fs5webmon)